CMU-Heinz-95702/lab5-cryptography/README.md

 In this lab, you will modify existing UDP-based client and server programs to implement the Diffie-Hellman-Merkle key exchange.

-1. Copy UDPServer.java and UDPClient.java.
-Create an IntelliJ project with a package named cmu.edu.ds; copy the two classes into this package.
+1. Copy UDPClient.java and UDPServer.java.
+Create an IntelliJ project with a package named "cmu.edu.ds".
+Paste the two classes into this package.

 UDPClient.java